fakhrulfaiz/data_exploration_agent/README.md

 ## Getting Started

 ### Prerequisites

 - Docker and Docker Compose
 - Node.js (for local development)
 - Python 3.11+ (for local development)

 ### Running with Docker

+1. Clone the repository
+2. Navigate to the project directory
+3. Update .env file with your keys
+4. Run the following command to start the application

 ```bash
 docker compose up
 ```

 The application will be available at:

 - Frontend: http://localhost:3000
 - Backend API: http://localhost:8000
 - API Documentation: http://localhost:8000/docs